LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/UseMavenRoutingFromBot.md

 2. It uses the Context Session Store APIs to store the value of the intent in the store

 3. The bot then calls Recommendation APIs to get a routing decision.
-Because the intent has been set, Maven can now use this information to evaluate a routing policy.
+Because the intent has been set, Conversation Orchestrator can now use this information to evaluate a routing policy.

 <img class="fancyimage" width="750" src="img/maven/image_48.png">